phamchanh6599/booking-portal/README.md

 # booking-portal

 ## CLIENT :
+1. cd `client` from root folder.
-1. Run `yarn` to install client.
+2. Run `yarn` to install client.
-2. Run `yarn start` to run client.
+3. Run `yarn start` to run client.

 + Reactjs + Redux to create client and manage state.

 ## SERVER :
+1. cd `server` from root folder.
-1. Run `yarn` to install server.
+2. Run `yarn` to install server.
-2. Run `yarn server` to run server.
+3. Run `yarn server` to run server.

 + Node js + Express to create API.
 + Joi to validate input from client.